-- a. the number of times the same Complainant has filed the same or similar complaint; - b. the inability of the Complainant to substantiate his/her allegations; - c. evidence that the Complaint has been filed for the purpose of harassment or personal bias; and - d. other factors as determined by the reviewer.
+the number of times the same Complainant has filed the same or similar complaint;

+- a. the inability of the Complainant to substantiate his/her allegations; - b. evidence that the Complaint has been filed for the purpose of harassment or personal bias; and - c. other factors as determined by the reviewer.